Xilinx/SDAccel_Examples/getting_started/host/kernel_swap_ocl/README.md

-Vector Add - Vector Multiplication for XPR-NON_XPR Devices
+Vector Add - Vector Multiplication for XPR Devices
 ======================

 This README file contains the following sections: